 Breeding Birds

-Aware of the persistent decrease of breeding bird species in the Wadden Sea, caused mainly by low breeding success.
+Concerned about the persistent decrease of breeding bird populations in the Wadden Sea, caused mainly by low breeding success.

-Acknowledge that breeding birds need sufficient healthy, undisturbed habitats with a natural water regime and high vegetation diversity.

-Authorise the WSB to implement a trilateral Action Plan on improving conditions for breeding birds.
+Instruct the WSB to develop and implement a trilateral Action Plan on improving conditions for breeding birds.

 Seals

 Appreciate the positive effects of long-term trilateral seal policy and management, as reflected by the highest population level ever counted.